Biden says objects shot down over North America last week appear to not be part of China's spy balloon operation - Local News 8

 Biden says objects shot down over North America last week appear to not be part of China’s spy balloon operation

-President Joe Biden on Thursday said the US has no indication that the three objects shot down in North American air space are tied to China's spy balloon program and are likely from private entities.
+President Joe Biden on Thursday said that the United States has no indication that the three objects shot down in North American air space are tied to China’s spy balloon program and are likely from private entities.

-The remarks were Biden's first formal remarks on the objects shot from the sky last weekend over Canada and the US.
+The comments were the president’s first formal remarks on the objects shot from the sky last weekend over Canada and the US.

+Biden emphasized that there hasn’t been evidence to suggest “a sudden increase in the number of objects in the sky.”
+And although the most recent three objects appear to have been benign, Biden warned, “If any object presents a threat to the safety and security of the American people, I will take it down.”

+The president said he has directed his team to devise “sharper rules for how we will deal with these unidentified objects moving forward, distinguishing between those that are likely to pose safety and security risks that necessitate action and those that do not.”
+Those classified parameters will be shared with Congress when they are finished.

 Federal officials have said an initial Chinese surveillance balloon downed off the coast of South Carolina earlier this month was capable of conducting signals intelligence collection operations and had a payload around the size of three buses.
 By comparison, the subsequent objects, which haven’t been attributed to a specific country or entity, are believed to be much smaller.

-Note: This story and its headline have been updated with additional developments.